Velitheda/Bus-parker/Readme.md

   sudo npm i -g
 ```

-Then you can just type 'Bus-parker' from anywhere in your terminal to run the application.
+Then you can just type `Bus-parker` from anywhere in your terminal to run the application.